Yash8077/anymex-extensions/README.md

 # AnymeX Extensions

 This repository contains the available extension catalogues for the AnymeX app.
+Testing

 ## Guide
 just paste them into your: